Black Protest Leaders To White Allies: 'It's Our Turn To Lead Our Own Fight'

 They plan to keep marching and demonstrating together, demanding change as long as Black people keep dying in police custody.

-Which means this conversation about race will also continue within the movement.
+This means this conversation about race will also continue within the movement.
 It's playing out mostly among young people, Black and white, at a time of huge stress as they're exhausted after weeks of confrontation with police.

 But Salomé Chimuku, a 29-year-old organizer in Portland, Ore., says the relationship between Black leaders and white allies is mostly working.
 She's seen friendships forming in the streets that wouldn't have existed without the protest movement.